Partnerships to reduce young people’s exposure to UV radiation

 This collaboration has provided MD Anderson with the opportunity to extend evidence-based sun safety programming in a scalable model to schools around the country targeting students, educators, parents and school nurses.
 Over 50,000 classrooms have received hard copies of Be Sunbeatable and 400,000 teachers and 25,000 school nurses received electronic access to the materials.
 Program outreach efforts included identification of key priority states through assessment of high melanoma incidence count.

 Be Sunbeatable is based upon established research from MD Anderson, utilizes key messaging from Ray and the Sunbeatables, and includes evidence-based strategies to reduce lifetime skin cancer risk.
-The new curriculum includes student lessons, parent engagement materials, a classroom poster, school nurse outreach and a digital site for accessability of additional online lessons.
+The new curriculum includes student lessons, parent engagement materials, a classroom poster, school nurse outreach and a digital site for accessibility of additional online lessons.
 To further enhance this collaboration, the co-developed materials link directly to MD Anderson resources and promote Ray and the Sunbeatables to early childhood educators.

-Through the power of partnership, the Moon Shot and platform have successfully developed and disseminated a suite of sun safety education materials for children preschool age through fifth grade.
+Through the power of partnership, the moon shot and platform have successfully developed and disseminated a suite of sun safety education materials for children preschool age through fifth grade.
 Ongoing UVR primary prevention and secondary strategies are currently underway, including the coordination of community-wide sun safety programming uniting cross-sector stakeholders and engagement and training of providers through a tele-mentoring model to recognize the early onset of melanoma lesions and improve diagnostic accuracy.
 Collaborative efforts in these novel investments through schools, policy and primary care providers are key components of the long-standing goal to reduce the incidence and untimely deaths from melanoma.

 Payal Pandit Talati is a program director for the cancer prevention and control platform.